wlanslovenija/nodewatcher/docs/node_config.rst

 .. autoclass:: nodewatcher.core.generator.cgm.models.RoutableInterface()

-   :param routing_protocol: The routing protocol that should be used over this interface.
+   :param routing_protocols: The routing protocols that should be used over this interface.
 The
-     value may be ``None`` in case no routing protocol is to be used.
+     value may be ``[]`` in case no routing protocol is to be used.
 Available routing protocols are populated by modules implementing their support (for example :mod:`nodewatcher.modules.routing.olsr` for OLSR support).
+Multiple protocols may be configured for an interface.
-   :type routing_protocol: registered choice
+   :type routing_protocols: registered multiple choice

 The following interface types are currently implemented by :mod:`nodewatcher.core.generator.cgm`: